yijianeu/Final-Project_CS-5001_menu-system/README.md

 What are some resources you have found already or already have access to?
 (APIs, libraries, past assignments, etc)

 I know a website about the food menu.
 It likes the system that I want to create, and I can try to follow the website as the template to create my own system. https://cook.yunyoujun.cn/

-## Timeline
-Setup a general timeline that includes research and development, and when you want to have certain aspects of the project done.

-Week 1 is dedicated to research, where you'll identify the necessary resources, set clear objectives, and outline your project's requirements.
-In Week 2, you'll begin development, starting with the core functionalities.
-This phase continues into Week 3, allowing for the refinement of these features and possibly starting on secondary functionalities.
-Reserve Week 4 for final development touches, thorough testing, and preparing documentation.